'Unity' and 'Transcendence'

 "From a technical perspective, optimization was our greatest focus,” said Claude Dareau, Framestore Lead Developer.
 “It saw an accumulation of incremental improvements that eventually got us to a place where we could run at the target frame rate.
 Some of these were clever tweaks or tricks in the shader, while others were compromises.
 For example, texture size and compression were extremely important, while some of the shader work was essential when it came to integrating those compromises within the assets."

-The asset processing pipeline involves a 3D scan of the visitor’s head, a rendering process to convert the mesh into a volume texture using a custom OpenGL app, then processing for color texture.
+The asset processing pipeline involves a 3D scan of the visitor’s head, a rendering process to convert the mesh into a volume texture using a custom OpenGL app, then processing for colour texture.
 Each step only allows for a strict time window of approximately five seconds, so efficiency was key in order to avoid frame rate hitches.

-“While we never shy away from a technical challenge at Framestore, the true honor has been to create an experience that complements and salutes the beauty, industry and electricity of Manhattan,” said Christine Cattano, Head of Immersive, US and Executive Producer at Framestore.
+“While we never shy away from a technical challenge at Framestore, the true honour has been to create an experience that complements and salutes the beauty, industry and electricity of Manhattan,” said Christine Cattano, Head of Immersive, US and Executive Producer at Framestore.
 “Working for so many weeks at the space and leaning my back against Central Park, the top of the Chrysler Building, overlooking the Empire State Building, I hope this experience inspires guests to look for the harmony between nature, technology and our aspirations.”

 Framestore also created takeaway imagery for both the ‘Unity’ and ‘Transcendence’ experiences, enabling guests access to the perfect artistic photo of themselves within the mirror-filled room.
 For ‘Transcendence,’ the team created a pipeline to place guests and their accurate reflections in the space thanks to full-body 3D scans and a render of the room in Unreal Engine.
 With sweeping south-facing views of the city reflected throughout at various times of the day (sunrise, daylight, sunset, nighttime), visitors have the opportunity to capture the moment without anyone else impacting their shot – something that would otherwise be impossible to achieve on any given visit.

 “We couldn’t have been more thrilled to work with Kenzo on such an incredibly innovative project,” said Vince Baertsoen, Framestore Global Head of CG and Creative Director.
 “Being part of what is such a unique New York experiential landmark was a once-in-a-lifetime opportunity.
-The team built some groundbreaking technologies within and around Unreal Engine, seamlessly hidden behind a mesmerizing and meditative interactive content.”
+The team built some groundbreaking technologies within and around Unreal Engine, seamlessly hidden behind a mesmerising and meditative interactive content.”

 Visitors can experience the permanent installation Air at on the 92nd floor of the SUMMIT observation deck One Vanderbilt – a must see for anyone who finds themselves in New York City.